JHenry2019/facebook_clone/README.md

 This project is a starting point for a Flutter application.

+You can create your own account or you can use these default accounts:

+mail - john@gmail.com
+password - 12341234

+mail - henry@gmail.com
+password - 12341234

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)